wallacyyy/hubot-coffeepoll/README.md

 ## Configuration

+### Foursquare

-You just need to register at [Foursquare](https://developer.foursquare.com/) and set your credentials on this environment variables:
+You need to register at [Foursquare](https://developer.foursquare.com/) and set your credentials on this environment variables:

 ```
 FOURSQUARE_CLIENT_ID = xxx